Thames Valley Nurse Cadets shortlisted for Pilot Project of the Year

 They launched in a year like no other - now the programme for young people to step into nursing is a finalist in HSJ Value Awards

 Thames Valley Nurse Cadets programme has been shortlisted for the Pilot Project of the Year award in the HSJ Value Awards.
 The programme is a collaboration of four NHS trusts and three higher education institutions with the ambition to grow the next generation of healthcare professionals.
-It gives young people aged 16-19 years old their first step into working in a healthcare setting with a clear path to further career development.
+It gives young people in Year 11 their first step into working in a healthcare setting with a clear path to further career development.

 Current partners in the programme are Oxford Health NHS Foundation Trust, Central and North West London NHS Foundation Trust, The Hazeley Academy, Milton Keynes University Hospitals Foundation Trust, Milton Keynes College, Bucks Healthcare Trust and Bucks Community College.
 The pilot has been funded by Health Education England.

 “The project aims to provide a pipeline for our local workforce.
 Whilst the project has just completed its pilot year, the ambition is for this to be expanded both geographically and to different healthcare settings to ensure that we are meeting the workforce demand within the local population.”